Foods That Last a Long Time, 25 Years or More

 Foods That Last 25 Years or More

-Some food varieties can be stored for a long time—up to 25 years or even longer—than others.
-These food items are created to have a long shelf life and continue to supply vital nutrients even after prolonged storage.
+Some food varieties can be stored for longer periods—up to 25 years or even more—than others.
+These food items are designed to have a long shelf life and provide essential nutrients even after prolonged storage.

-These items include freeze-dried meals, fruits and vegetables that have been dehydrated, powdered milk, grains (including rice, wheat, and oats), beans, pasta, and specific kinds of canned goods.
+These items include freeze-dried meals, dehydrated fruits and vegetables, powdered milk, grains (like rice, wheat, and oats), beans, pasta, and certain types of canned goods.

 Usually, these products are packaged in airtight cans or containers to maintain their freshness and stop spoiling.
 Proper storage practices, such as keeping the food out of direct sunlight and extremely hot or cold temperatures, can further increase its shelf life.